Myth-OS/MythOS-Documentation/README.md

-# MythOS: Mythos Operating System
+# MythOS

+A mythic operating system: http://mythos.io

 ## Mythos Documentation

 This meta document outlines the fundamental documents being created for planning and implementing the Mythos project.